kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### Authentication for Grafana, Kiali, and Jaeger UIs

-The deprecation of Dex allows a simpler and more consistent authentication for the Observability user interfaces.
+With the deprecation of Dex, now authentication for the Observability user interfaces is much simpler and more consistent.
 Grafana, Kiali, and Jaeger UIs are no longer exposed by default.
 Instead, you have the flexibility to set up your preferred OIDC provider for each service.
-Learn how to [expose services securely](https://kyma-project.io/docs/kyma/latest/04-operation-guides/security/sec-06-access-expose-kiali-grafana).

 As a result, all users are logged on anonymously and see the same UI.
 If you prefer a user-specific configuration for Grafana UI, use the Grafana login solution and switch off the OAuth proxy.

+Read our documentation to learn how to [expose services securely](https://kyma-project.io/docs/kyma/latest/04-operation-guides/security/sec-06-access-expose-kiali-grafana).

 ### Improved security for logs in Kyma Dashboard